jt-helsinki/shortcuts/README.md

 # commands
-A rumber of cheat sheets
+A rumber of cheat sheets for commonly used commands